syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

     **Use Unlock Key**

-    Unlock keys are used to unlock the Syncfusion offline installer, and they are platform and version specific.
+    Unlock keys are used to unlock the Syncfusion offline installer, and they are product and version specific.
 You should use either Syncfusion licensed or trial Unlock key to unlock Syncfusion WinUI installer.

     The trial unlock key is only valid for 30 days, and the installer will not accept an expired trial key.